mattjh1/mattjh-blog/content/post/grag-ingestion.md

 But then there’s the next level—one that I had been eager to explore ever since I discovered it: **Semantic Splitting**.

 Semantic splitting immediately intrigued me because it aligns with my ultimate goal: transforming chunks into a graph database without fragmentation.
-Addressing the fragmentation problem during this early phase was an obvious choice, and this approach delivers.
+Addressing the fragmentation problem during this early phase was an obvious choice.

 #### What is Semantic Splitting?